 Here on the farm, we also have fresh brown eggs for sale.
 We purchase commercial brown laying hens at approximately 16 to 18 weeks of age.
 These hens are kept in the security and comfort of our barn during the winter months.
 In the summer months the hens are moved to the chicken tractors where they can also forage and range on fresh grass, weeds, grubs and insects, leading to a better quality of life, better egg production and an overall egg.

-All our eggs are cleaned, sorted and sized daily.
+All our eggs are cleaned and stored daily.
 We generally have medium, large, extra-large and jumbo eggs available for sale at our store or self serve cooler.
 We do not have roosters in our flock of laying hens so there is never any risk of getting a fertilized egg.

 Our guests and campers often like to spend time watching the chickens and hens enjoying themselves in their outdoor settings.
 Once you have experienced the difference between a grocery store egg and farm fresh there will be no turning back.
 Farm to table … Nothing better.